 This is my large business folder.
 I’ve created category folders for each important area of Jungle Soul Collective (see below).

-This system mimics my Asana organization.
-That, in turn, makes my workflow smoother because files in these folders are linked to their respective Asana boards or cards.
+This system mimics my Notion organization.
+That, in turn, makes my workflow smoother because files in these folders are linked to their respective Notion section.

 I’ve tried my best to keep things simple but organized in a way that makes perfect sense to me.
-I prefer to not have to too many category folders as it makes it harder to find what I need.
+I prefer not to have too many category folders as it makes it harder to find what I need.

 More folders ≠ better organization.

-This folder is boring because 90% of my admin stuff lives on Asana but I still need to store some legal stuff (policies, contracts, licenses), financial stuff and some business planning files.
+This folder is boring because 90% of my admin stuff lives on Notion but I still need to store some legal stuff (policies, contracts, licenses), financial stuff (taxes, ahem), and some business planning files.

 Branding files – logo, alternative logo, submark, textures, favicons, fonts, brand colors – are organized in the Brand Elements folder.
 Brand board, inspirational mood boards, imagery, stationery, and business card source files and photoshoots have their own folders.